|

 "Well,

-interventions, somewhere which, along with your fellow’s draft to produce boots
+somewhere which, along with your fellow’s draft to produce boots on the ground

-on the ground to march through Costa Rica to Panama, then Colombia and
+to march south through Costa Rica to Panama, then northeast from occupied

-Venezuela and Ecuador while waiting for Putin to invade Poland and Israel to
+Venezuela through Colombia while waiting for Putin to invade Poland and Israel

-values, meaning higher rents, higher retail prices and more people sleeping in
+meaning higher rents, higher retail prices and more people sleeping in the

 "Don't